The Revivify Manor Park Project – Phase II The new playground

 An ambitious vision

-Outerspace took all this onboard and have delivered an ambitious plan for Manor Park.
+Outerspace took all this onboard and have delivered an ambitious plan for the Park.
 This plan includes a new heart for the park.
 A remodelled exterior for the hall with a deck and a pop-up café space.
 The old playground will go, and be replaced with a new playground to wrapped around the hall, with an infant area, and an older children’s adventure play space.
 We’ll open the park up by creating new sight lines.
 A new pedestrian entrance facing South Lane will welcome residents.
 We’ll create sight lines into the rear meadow to make this space feel less intimidating.
 The plan includes a network of paths to support walking, cycling, exercise and exploring.
 Around the Bowls club will be a circular path running through a sensory planted place at the front and a wetland area at the back (this area is currently very boggy in winter, so we’re just working with what we have).

 So we have a plan, what now?

-Phase II – the playground and community hub area
+Phase II – The playground and community hub area

 Crowdfund London – here we go again – £50,000